Realization of a Bosonic Antiferromagnet

 Here, we adiabatically prepare the one-dimensional (1D) antiferromagnet following the lowest-energy passage of a Heisenberg spin Hamiltonian.
-First, a low-entropy Mott insulator is obtained through our recently-developed cooling method \cite{Yang:2020}.
-Second, we create a two-component spin chain with N\'eel order by alternatively addressing the atomic internal levels.
-On this basis, figure \ref{fig1} shows that the target state can be approached by sweeping an effective staggered field \cite{Yang:2017a}.
-We benchmark the implementation of an isotropic Heisenberg spin model by measuring its universal behavior through quench dynamics.
-For adiabatically preparing the state, the many-body coherence is observed via a dynamical revival of the staggered magnetization.
-We characterize the antiferromagnet by measuring nearest- and next-nearest-neighbor spin correlations.
-Furthermore, we investigate its spin-rotational symmetry and the robustness against dissipation.
+The experiment begins with a two-dimensional (2D) Mott insulator of $^{87}$Rb in the hyperfine state $5S_{1/2}\left|F=1, m_F=-1 \right>$ with an average filling factor of 0.992(1), which is realized based on a recently developed cooling method \cite{Yang:2020}.
+The hyperfine states $\left|F=1, m_F=-1 \right>$ and $\left|F=2,m_F=-2\right>$ are defined as pseudo-spin components $\ket{\downarrow}$ and $\ket{\uparrow}$, respectively.
+We create a spin chain in N\'eel order by alternatively addressing these pseudo-spin states.
+On this basis, Figure \ref{fig1} shows that the target state can be approached by sweeping an effective staggered field \cite{Yang:2017a}.
+We benchmark the implementation of an isotropic Heisenberg spin model by measuring its spin-relaxation dynamics.
+The antiferromagnet is prepared by slowly turning on the spin interactions and gradually reducing the staggering amplitude $|\delta_s|$ until the staggered magnetization ($M_z$) vanishes.
+We characterize the antiferromagnet by measuring local spin correlations and global spin fluctuations, reflecting a short-range antiferromagnetism in this 1D spin chain.
+Furthermore, we investigate its spin-rotational symmetry and robustness against dissipation.

 The two-component bosons in our state-dependent optical superlattice can be well described by the Bose-Hubbard Hamiltonian,